<<area of service, assignment>>

 open more doors for service.
 As we become ministers to God, we can become effective ministers for God.

 God is be our priority in life, followed by our responsibility to those of our own home, so do not neglect your wife and dependent children in the pursuit of your ministry, however seemingly important or successful it may seem to be (Mt 15:5,6; 1 Tim 5:4).

-See also: accountability, balance, boundaries, call/calling, gifting, good works, handout/hand-up, minister, mission, missionary, pastor/minister, responsible/responsibility, restitution/restore, service, spiritual gifts, viewpoint.
+See also: accountability, balance, boundaries, call/calling, channel, gifting, good works, handout/hand-up, minister, mission, missionary, pastor/minister, responsible/responsibility, restitution/restore, service, spiritual gifts, viewpoint.